- What are the responsibilities of joint controllers?

-- Obligations of controllers: You need to decide with your fellow joint controllers who will carry out which controller obligation under the GDPR.
-However, regardless of those arrangements, each controller remains responsible for complying with all the obligations of controllers under the GDPR.
+- Obligations of controllers: You need to decide with your fellow joint controllers who will carry out which controller obligation under the UK GDPR.
+However, regardless of those arrangements, each controller remains responsible for complying with all the obligations of controllers under the UK GDPR.

-- Transparent arrangement: Joint controllers are not required to have a contract, but you must have a transparent arrangement that sets out your agreed roles and responsibilities for complying with the GDPR.
+- Transparent arrangement: Joint controllers are not required to have a contract, but you must have a transparent arrangement that sets out your agreed roles and responsibilities for complying with the UK GDPR.
 The main points of this arrangement should be made available to individuals.
 We recommend that you include this in your privacy information.

 - Individuals’ rights: In particular, you must decide (and be transparent about) how you will comply with transparency obligations and individuals’ rights.
 You may choose to specify a central point of contact for individuals.
 However, individuals must remain able to exercise their rights against each controller.

 Yes.
 Individuals can seek compensation from joint controllers in exactly the same way as from any sole controller.
 Each joint controller will be liable for the entire damage caused by the processing, unless it can prove it is not in any way responsible for the event giving rise to the damage.
 The arrangement made between controllers is irrelevant for these purposes.